1.1: First steps in Trixi.jl: Getting started

 Trixi.jl and its related tools are registered Julia packages, thus their installation happens inside Julia.
 For a smooth workflow experience with Trixi.jl, you need to install Trixi.jl, OrdinaryDiffEq.jl, and Plots.jl.

-Now you have installed all these packages.
-OrdinaryDiffEq.jl provides time integration schemes used by Trixi.jl and Plots.jl can be used to directly visualize Trixi.jl results from the Julia REPL.
+Besides Trixi.jl you have now installed two additional packages: OrdinaryDiffEq.jl provides time integration schemes used by Trixi.jl and Plots.jl can be used to directly visualize Trixi.jl results from the Julia REPL.

 Usage